CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 The following are specific requirements for the provision of IT forensics.
 Basically, the information security officer is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### DER.2.2.A1 Examination of the legal and regulatory framework for recording and evaluability [Head of Institution, Data Protection Officer]

 If forensic data is collected and evaluated, all legal and regulatory frameworks MUST be identified and adhered to (see ORP.5 * Requirements Management *).
 Also, DO NOT violate internal regulations and employee agreements.
-In individual cases, however, it may be necessary to balance the interest of the institution with that of the employee.
+In individual cases, however, it may be necessary to weigh the interest of the institution against that of the employees.
 The company or staff council and the data protection officer MUST be involved.

 #### DER.2.2.A2 Creation of a guideline for initial measures during an IT security incident